camunda/camunda/docs/src/yaml-workflows/control-flow.md

       type: shipment-service-normal
 ```

-For example, the order-process starts with _collect-money_ and followed by _fetch-items_.
+For example, the order-process starts with _collect-money_, followed by _fetch-items_.
-If the _totalPrice_ is greater than 100 then it continues with _ship-parcel-with-insurance_.
+If the _totalPrice_ is greater than 100, then it continues with _ship-parcel-with-insurance_.
 Otherwise, with _ship-parcel_.
 In both cases, the workflow instance ends because no following task is defined.